Swabian League of Cities

-Collection of the emperor’s dues was a duty that fell on local lords, and in Württemberg that meant the Prince of Württemberg, who was in any case the emperor’s local representative from 1373.
-For Eberhard II of Württemberg, the privileged imperial cities were impediments to the extension of the power and influence of Württemberg, and so he had good reason of his own to align his interests with the emperor’s own cupidity, as he enviously watched the high revenues enjoyed by the cities from their trading in cloth and salt.

-Fighting and another rebirth for the Swabian League of Cities (1376–1380)
+The Swabian League of Cities (Schwäbischer Städtebund) was a political and military alliance formed in 1376, initially of 14 Swabian imperial cities under the leadership of Ulm that lasted until 1389.
+Through alliances with the Rhenish League of Cities and Swiss imperial cities and the admission of other Swabian and Franconian imperial cities, the league grew to 40 members.
+The purpose of the alliance was primarily to secure imperial city rights.

+Origins

+As early as the 13th century, cities in the empire had been forming alliances with one another, often involving princes, counts or knights.
+While these were initially temporary protection and assistance agreements to safeguard security and economic interests, these city alliances increasingly developed a decidedly autonomous stance vis-à-vis the imperial authorities.
+The Esslingen League of Cities, founded by 22 southern German cities in 1331, was formed as a means of imperial peace policy with the express consent of Louis IV.
+After Louis's death, cities in Swabia agreed that in future they would only decide jointly on the recognition of a newly elected king and that they would support one another if a new ruler tried to mortgage a city.
+With these were agreements to jointly defend against royal attacks on the urban imperial freedom and to reach a consensual decision on the legitimacy of the monarchy.

+History

+Formation

-The defeat of the city league by Count Eberhard II of Württemberg in 1372, the murder of the captain of the league, and the breach of his obligations by Charles IV led to the formation of a new league of fourteen Swabian cities on 4 July 1376.
+The defeat of the city league by Eberhard II, Count of Württemberg, in 1372, the murder of the captain of the league, and the breach of his obligations by Charles IV led to the formation of a new league of 14 Swabian cities on 4 July 1376.
 These were led by Ulm.
-The others were Biberach an der Riss, Buchhorn, Isny im Allgäu, Konstanz, Leutkirch im Allgäu, Lindau (Bodensee), Memmingen, Ravensburg, Reutlingen, Rottweil, St. Gallen, Überlingen, and Wangen im Allgäu.
-The alliance of the fourteen would hold together for four years from 1376.
-Additionally, in August 1377 these were joined by Dinkelsbühl, an imperial city on the edge of Franconia, to the north-east of the Swabian region.
+The others were Biberach, Buchhorn, Isny, Constance, Leutkirch, Lindau, Memmingen, Ravensburg, Reutlingen, Rottweil, St. Gallen, Überlingen, and Wangen.
+The alliance of the 14 held together for four years from 1376.
+In August 1377, they were joined by Dinkelsbühl, an imperial city on the edge of Franconia, to the north-east of the Swabian region.
 Dinkelsbühl was followed by cities from the Franconian heartland such as Rothenburg ob der Tauber and Windsheim.

+Battle of Reutlingen

-The emperor refused to recognise the newly revitalised Swabian League, seeing it as a rebellion, and this led to an "imperial war" against the league.
-The renewed league triumphed at the Battle of Reutlingen on 14 May 1377 over an army led by Ulrich of Württemberg.
+The emperor refused to recognise the newly revitalised Swabian League, seeing it as a rebellion.
+This led to an "imperial war" against the league.
+The renewed league triumphed at the Battle of Reutlingen on 14 May 1377 over an army led by Ulrich von Württemberg.
 Ulrich was the son of Eberhard II of Württemberg, who was an enthusiastic backer of the emperor's confrontational approach to the Swabian League of Cities.
-The emperor himself now became more conciliatory, however, and on 31 May 1377 he lifted the ban he had imposed on the League and set up an arbitration court, which was rapidly extended over the Rhineland, Bavaria, and Franconia.
+The emperor now became more conciliatory.
+On 31 May 1377, he lifted the ban he had imposed on the League and set up an arbitration court, which was rapidly extended over the Rhineland, Bavaria, and Franconia.